 The volume biquad (0xCF) can be used to implement a low-pass filter in the digital volume control to match the PSVC volume transfer function.
+Note that if the PVSC function is not used, the volume biquad should be all-pass (default).

 Figure 2-21.
-Power-Supply and Digital Gains (Linear Space)
+Power-Supply and Digital Gains (Log Space)